“Reading is important. If you know how to read, then the whole world opens up to you.”

 Promptly identify children who are at risk of falling behind and provide effective keep-up support

 How do we teach Phonics?

-At Roe Farm Primary, we use Letters and Sounds to support the teaching and learning of phonics.
-Phonics is taught daily from Nursery to Year 2.
-Phonics lessons are taught within class groups.
-Outside of the class Phonics session, additional intervention groups take place for children who are not progressing at the expected rate and who require further support to secure their understanding of Phonics.
+At Roe Farm Primary, we use Little Wandle Letters and Sounds Revised to teach phonics.
+Phonics is taught daily, in class groups, from Nursery to Year 2.
+Outside of the class Phonics session, additional keep up support takes place for children who are not progressing at the expected rate and who require further support to secure their understanding of Phonics.